 Director of the Castan Centre for Human Rights Law and Monash University Professor, Sarah Joseph (who has conducted numerous human rights training programs for AusAID, DFAT and others), has stated that “the mantra of ‘stop the boats’ has been around much longer than the explicit concern about drowning.”
 Professor Joseph discusses asylum seeker boats that approach the Australia coast and are then intercepted and escorted away, concluding “to where we do not know.
 It is surely safer to let them dock, rather than to send them off to the wide ocean again.”

 And yet, the ‘we’ve stopped the boats‘ rhetoric continues to be a source of pride for one side of politics and a source of contention or envy for the other.

-This bipartisan support for a policy that only leads to more fatalities, harm and suffering and does nothing to affect the activities of people smugglers (who simply take their passengers on longer and more dangerous routes to countries obligated under law to accept asylum seekers) would seem baffling as well as highly destructive.
-However, as the legal communiqué excerpt below indicates, the need for governments to repeat messages of strong border security to feed the ever-growing public fear of terrorism is a key motivation.
+However as the legal communiqué excerpt below indicates, the need for governments to repeat messages on strong border security to feed the ever-growing public fear of terrorism is a key motivation.

 So Australian governments choose to impose:

 a policy that leads to more people dying at sea and has no effect on the business of people smugglers (or the efforts of their passengers to use the only measures available to them to find a safe place to live and work)

 indefinite offshore incarceration with no chance of settlement in Australia on people who have to escape life-threatening danger and persecution AND